 Omega-6 fatty acids need to balanced by omega-3s.
 When in the right ratio, omega-6’s can actually improve cognition and boost immunity.

 Opt for a Paleo diet well-rooted in meats and vegetables for a more balanced fatty acid ratio.
 The American diet relies too heavily on grains and highly processed fats, like vegetable oils.

 Saturated fats have received the bulk of fat-fear and fat-shaming in the medical industry for the last 20 years.
 However, research shows that saturated fats are not the enemy, and, in fact, they’re the most stable of the three types of fat.
 This makes them better for cooking as they don’t oxidize in response to higher heat.

-Saturated fatty acids are required in our bodies for the healthy structure of cells.
-They are also easy to digest and quickly put to use in the body for energy.
+Saturated fatty acids are also easy to digest and quickly put to use in the body for energy.

 Most saturated fat food sources are also rich in the fat-soluble vitamins that we need for health, like vitamins A and E. The best sources of saturated fats include:

 - Virgin coconut oil

 - Grass-fed butter, ghee, and lard

 - Fatty cuts of grass-fed beef, pork, and lamb